 Irish Landscape Photographer

-Thank you for visiting the site.
-Irish born & bred, I have lived in Drogheda all my life.
-Luckily, there are few better countries than Ireland for Landscape Photography.
-Calling myself an Irish landscape photographer, if truth be told, I’m a seascape photographer at heart.
-I am happiest close to the water regardless of the weather conditions faced.
+Thank you for visiting this site.
+I am lucky, having lived in Ireland all my life, there are few better countries in the world for Landscape Photography.
+I call myself a landscape photographer, but if truth be told, I’m a seascape photographer at heart.

 Ireland is an amazing location for landscape and seascape photography alike.
 The variety which can be found on such a small island is amazing.
 From the sandy beaches of the east coast to the rugged wind swept cliffs of the Wild Atlantic Way with mountains and bog-lands in between.
 Not forgetting the world renowned north coast and the many secret coves of our southern shoreline.
 There are scenes worth shooting literally everywhere.
 My lifetime will be spend visiting & re-visiting my favourite locations.
 Each location is different on any given day.
 The changeable Irish weather, winds and tides open up countless opportunities to create unique images on every outing.